richardr1126/project-computer-graphics/README.md

 # Final Project - CSCI5229 Computer Graphics

-**Richard Roberson**
-CSCI5229 Fall 2025
+**Richard Roberson** - CSCI5229 Fall 2025

 Implements a 3D archery simulation and environment renderer.
 Featuring a generated outdoor scene with dynamic lighting, day/night cycles, atmospheric effects, and interactive archery mechanics.

 ## What remains to be done
 - Sweep test (ray cast) for arrow collision/impact detection.
 Arrows should get stuck in targets and stop moving.
 Different areas of the target will yield different scores.
 - Allow 15 shot arrows until the game is over.
 Keep user high score on disk and display it in the HUD.

-- Add Bear object to the scene with head turning animation
+## Highlighted Grad-level Features
+- **Normal-mapped rock mountain ring using GLSL shaders (color + normal map, fog-aware, togglable with `B`).**
+- Algorithmic tree generation with branching structure and alpha-blended leaves.
+- Quality/performance optimizations highlighted above.
+- Sweep test (ray casting) for arrow collision detection.

-## Features Implemented
+## All Features Implemented
 - **Objects**:
   - **Trees**:
     - Procedurally generated trees with branching structure.
     - Textured bark and leaves with alpha blending.
   - **Terrain**:
     - Forest ground with height variations and normals using display lists.
-    - Mountain ring surrounding the scene with noise-based height variations and normals.
+    - Mountain ring surrounding the scene with noise-based height variations.
+    - Normal-mapped rock texture on the distant mountain ring (color + normal map in a GLSL shader, togglable at runtime).
   - **Bullseyes**: Three textured bullseye targets with animated motion.
   - **Arrow**: Physics-based projectile that can be shot from the camera position.
   - **Light Sphere**: Smooth light source for the scene, which transitions between sun and moon lighting.

 - **Environment**:
   - **Day/Night Cycle**: Dynamic sky with smooth transitions between day (blue gradient) and night (dark blue gradient).
 The time of day is determined by the rotation degree of the light source, 4 rotations is a full day/night cycle, with lighting intensity adjusting accordingly.
-    - **Sky/Time Controls**: Pause/resume the environment time cycle, manually step through time, and adjust cycle speed (effects light rotation speed).
+    - **World Cycle Controls**: Pause/resume the environment time cycle, manually step through time, adjust cycle speed (affects light rotation speed), and adjust light height and distance from a single control group.
   - **Atmospheric Fog**: Distance-based fog that blends object color with the sky color based on distance from the camera.
     - Fog color smoothly follows the day/night cycle (blue-tinted in day, darker at night).
     - Fog is stronger/denser at night, and very subtle during the day so nearby terrain remains clear.
   - **Lighting**: Animated light source with ambient, diffuse, and specular components using smooth shading.
 Shift between moon-like components and sun-like components based on the time of day.
-    - **Light Controls**: Adjust light height and distance.
     - **Normals Debugging**: Toggle display of normals for all objects.

 - **Archery Mechanics**: